Minneapolis City Council election results: Who will control the majority?

-As voters prepared to head to the polls Tuesday, the balance of power on the Minneapolis City Council hung in the balance.
+As voters headed to the polls Tuesday, the balance of power on the Minneapolis City Council hung in the balance.

+Unofficial results weren't expected until some time well after polls close at 8 p.m.
+Under the city's ranked-choice voting system, winners in some races weren't expected to be decided until Wednesday at the earliest.

 Ward 8

 Stevenson came onto the public stage during protests following Floyd's murder, when a police-fired projectile destroyed one of his eyes.
-He earned the endorsement of the Twin Cities Chapter of the Democratic Socialists of America, an ascendant group in Minneapolis politics that has endorsed five candidates in the city's elections.
-Four of those candidates, including Stevenson, sought and won the DFL endorsement — an example of the grassroots strength of the DSA.
+He earned the endorsement of the Twin Cities chapter of the Democratic Socialists of America, an ascendant group in Minneapolis politics that endorsed five council candidates.
+Four of those candidates, including Stevenson, sought and won the DFL endorsement.

-Grassroots organizing is likely to be crucial in a year when voter turnout was expected to be relatively low and, before Election Day, had been well behind the pace of 2021, when ballot was packed with council races, ballot questions and a mayoral contest.

 Jenkins gained national prominence in 2017 when she became the first openly trans woman elected to public office.
-While she was a loud voice in calling for police reform, racial truth and reconciliation and equity for all marginalized communities, she has found herself on the defensive this season, as Stevenson and his supporters have accused her of not achieving any real results.
+While she was a loud voice in calling for police reform, racial truth and reconciliation and equity, she found herself on the defensive as Stevenson accused her of not achieving any real results.

-With candidates Terry White and Robert Sullentrop also on the ballot, a tight race between Jenkins and Stevenson raises the possibility that the decision could come down to the second or third choices of voters under the city's ranked-choice voting system.

 Ward 12

-Another high-stakes race is a three-way contest in Ward 12, which covers the southeast portion of the city.
+Another high-stakes race was a three-way contest in Ward 12, where Council Member Andrew Johnson didn't seek re-election.

-Veteran Council Member Andrew Johnson, — a swing member who frequently casts deciding votes — isn't seeking re-election.

 The DFL-endorsed candidate, Aurin Chowdhury, also carries the endorsements of the DSA and Johnson.
-Chowdhury has moderated from her previous stance on abolishing the police, saying she now sees police as an essential part of public safety, but few doubt that a victory for her would be a score for the farther-left side of the council.
+Chowdhury has moderated from her previous stance on abolishing the police, saying she now sees police as an essential part of public safety.

-One of Chowdhury's opponents, Luther Ranheim, has the backing of All of Mpls, a Frey-aligned group with a slate of eight candidates, including Jenkins.
+Luther Ranheim had the backing of All of Mpls, a Frey-aligned group with a slate of eight candidates, including Jenkins.

-Another candidate, local business owner Nancy Ford, would also fall to the right of Chowdhury.
+Another candidate, business owner Nancy Ford, would also fall to Chowdhury's right.

 Ward 7

-The open seat in Ward 7, which stretches from downtown west into the city's wealthiest enclaves, features another high-stakes three-way contest.
+The open seat in Ward 7, where Council Member Lisa Goodman is stepping down after 26 years, featured another high-profile, three-way contest.

-Council Member Lisa Goodman isn't seeking re-election.
-The longest-serving member of the council, Goodman once played the role of a far-left firebrand, but 26 years later, she's found herself aligned with the relative moderates, making the race to fill her seat another opportunity for a pickup for those who want to bring the city farther left.

 Realtor and self-described "pragmatic Democrat" Scott Graham has Goodman's endorsement, but Katie Cashman, a project manager at the Minnesota Center for Environmental Advocacy, also notched the blessing of an establishment Democrat: former Gov. Mark Dayton.

-While Cashman isn't a member of the DSA, she's seen as to the left of Graham; she earned the endorsement of Mpls for the Many, an independent group that endorsed a slate of five candidates under the goal: "To elect a true progressive majority to the Minneapolis City Council."
+Cashman isn't a member of the DSA, but she's seen as to the left of Graham and earned the endorsement of Mpls for the Many, an independent group seeking to elect a "true progressive majority" to the council.

 Rounding out the field is Kenneth Foxworth, who, like Graham, opposes rent control and supports increasing funding for police.
-Cashman doesn't support the 3% rent control cap favored by many progressives, and she support's Frey's current police-funding proposal, but hasn't projected the police-friendly message of Graham.
+Cashman doesn't support the 3% rent control cap favored by many progressives, and she supports Frey's current police-funding proposal.

 Ward 1

-Council Member Elliott Payne faced a challenge from Edwin Fruit, a 77-year-old socialist, in Ward 1 on the city's northeastern corner.
+Council Member Elliott Payne faced a challenge from socialist Edwin Fruit in northeast Minneapolis' Ward 1.

 Ward 2